-Business Certificate - Requirement & Forms
+DBA Business Certificate Forms

 What is a business certificate?

 A business certificate is the registration of a business that is being conducted and is located within the Town of Easton.
 It is commonly referred to as a " DBA" or "Doing Business As" certificate.
-Its purpose is primarily for consumer protection and public information.
-Essentially, it creates a public record of the name and address of the owner of a business.
-Consumers are entitled to this information and it may not otherwise be readily available.
+A business certificate essentially creates a public record of the name and address of the owner(s) of a business.

 Who must file a business certificate?